dabenor/golangphonebook/README.md

 ```bash
 docker-compose up --build test
 ```
+The test will exit with code 1 on a successful test.
 Next, close the docker build once the tests are complete by pressing Ctrl+C, and then removing the test containers with the following command

 ```bash
 docker-compose down